 As Anne mentioned last week, we are splitting up Wednesdays among us to expand on local outings with some family fun at home.
 I volunteered for crafts.
 It took me having kids to re-connect with my “crafty” side.
 I love looking at Pinterest crafts; but I’m not big into directions or rules when it comes to creativity.
 Much of what I make isn’t pin-worthy.
 Kids have so much capacity for imagination, that they don’t really care about aesthetics.
+Which is good, because, although I could have made this upcycled TV into a beautiful puppet theatre, I settled for good enough.

 Today’s craft isn’t super pretty.
 However, in the year since we made it, it has continually been one of my kids’ favorite toys — for all of them from toddler to preteen.
 They do puppet shows, news shows, plays; sometimes they turn it into a store.
 As an adult, I find it really tempting to make things other adults would appreciate, but when I step back, I realize the less I do to a project, the more my kids can engage in open-ended free play.